antonkoekemoer/FF-pipeline-FINAL_DRIZZLE/README.md

 Latest scripts and configuration files that will be used to align and drizzle images for the Frontier Fields.
 The order for calling the scripts is as follows:

 1. *run_make_crclean*
-    * default is to create crcleans for _flts in each separate _asn file.
+    * create crcleans for _flts in each separate _asn file (default).
-    * AD uses the configuration files crclean_xxx.cfg.
+    * optionally, can create crcleans for stack of flts.
     * Output: xxxxxx_crclean.fits; astrodrizzle.log

 2. *run_sex_crclean*